oktadev/okta-blog/_source/_posts/2021-10-16-full-stack-java.md

 jhipster heroku
 ```

 This will start the [Heroku sub-generator](https://www.jhipster.tech/heroku/) that asks you a couple questions about your app: what you want to name it and whether you want to deploy it to a US region or EU.
 Then it'll prompt you to choose between building locally or with Git on Heroku's servers.
 Choose Git, so you don't have to upload a fat JAR.
-When prompted to use Okta for OIDC, type `N`.
+When prompted to use Okta for OIDC, select `No`.
 Then, the deployment process will begin.

+You'll be prompted to overwrite `pom.xml`.
+Type `a` to allow overwriting all files.

 If you have a stable and fast internet connection, your app should be live on the internet in around six minutes!

 ```
 remote: -----> Compressing...

-remote:        Done: 119.4M
+remote:        Done: 120.9M

 remote: -----> Launching...

-remote:        Released v6
+remote:        Released v7
 remote:        https://flickr-2.herokuapp.com/ deployed to Heroku
 remote:

 remote: Verifying deploy... done.

 To https://git.heroku.com/flickr-2.git
  * [new branch]      HEAD -> main

 Your app should now be live.
 To view it run
 	heroku open